scandinave/accessControlMiddleware/README.md

 * transformUserName: A function to apply on the AccessControl instance roles name to handle role and user in it.( default : prefix with u-)

 ### filter function
-By default, AccessControl will filter resource by checking the resources entry of the access token payload.
+By default, AccessControl will filter resource by checking the resource entry of the access token payload.
 It will then inject parameter into the query to filter the request.
 AccessControlMiddleware follow the [jsonapi](http://jsonapi.org), so the produce query will be

 ```